casper-borretzen/casper-borretzen.github.io/_posts/2024-06-06-roguelike-devlog2.md

 And that's it for the first part of the BSP dungeon generator.
 In a later devlog we'll add corridors between the rooms.

-Running `dotnet run` should for now hopefully yield a result similar to this:
+Running the command `dotnet run` should for now hopefully yield a result similar to this:

 [![screenshot](/img/screenshot_2024-06-07-015701.png)](/img/screenshot_2024-06-07-015701.png)